Please read the following booking requirements to ensure a successful juicing day.

 YOU will need:

-- A potable water hookup in relatively close proximity (100ft) to the working area.
-Please provide your latest water tests on your juicing day if you have some.
+A certified potable water hookup in relatively close proximity (100ft) to the working area.
+Please provide your latest water tests before your juicing day.

 Be prepared to go throughout the day without breaks.
 Once our machine is running, we maintain a continuous flow until all of the fruit has been juiced.
 You can expect us to arrive early and leave late.
 Set up can take up to 45 minutes and clean up can take over 2 hours at the end of the day.
 We can process over 1500 L of juice/hr under ideal conditions and your assistance is required only during these times.